mintty/wsltty/README.md

 Explorer context menu, or remove them, run the respective script from the Start Menu subfolder `WSLtty`.

+#### Icon ####

+Wsltty installation and the mintty terminal try to use the icon of the respective WSL distribution.
+If it cannot be determined, a penguin icon is used as a default.
+You can replace it with your preferred fallback icon by replacing the icon file `%LOCALAPPDATA%\wsltty\wsl.ico`.

 #### Mintty settings ####

 Mintty can maintain its configuration file in various locations,